subbugalam47/Tweet-Sentiment-Extraction/README.md

 Tweet => "My ridiculous dog is amazing." [sentiment: positive]

 With all of the tweets circulating every second it is hard to tell whether the sentiment behind a specific tweet will impact a company, or a person's, brand for being viral (positive), or devastate profit because it strikes a negative tone.
 Capturing sentiment in language is important in these times where decisions and reactions are created and updated in seconds.
 But, which words actually lead to the sentiment description?
-In this competition you will * need to pick out the part of the tweet (word or phrase) that reflects the sentiment. *
+In this competition you will *need to pick out the part of the tweet (word or phrase) that reflects the sentiment*

 # Business Problem
 It is almost impossible to manually sort thousands of social media conversations, customer reviews, and surveys.
 The problem I am trying to solve here is part of this Kaggle competition.
 In this problem, we are given some text data along with their sentiment(positive/negative/neutral) and we need to find the phrases/words that best support the sentiment.